write-the-docs-quorum/quorum-meetups/running-a-tech-check.md

 ## Agenda for the tech check

+1. Thank you for being willing to speak!

-1. Introductions
+2. Introductions (if needed)
    - Introduce ourselves (name, location, role at work)
    - Introduce Write the Docs and Quorum

-2. Thank you for being willing to speak!

 3. Provide a high-level overview of the meeting schedule
    - Ask if they can be available 5-10 minutes before the call to make sure they are there and ready.